ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

     <br>

-The `Windows Terminal <https://docs.microsoft.com/en-us/windows/terminal/>`_ is an application that integrates multiple shells into a single console.
+The `Windows Terminal <https://docs.microsoft.com/en-us/windows/terminal/>`_ is an app that integrates multiple shells into a single console.
 Windows ships by default with two shells: ``CMD`` and ``PowerShell``.
 If :ref:`WSL2` is installed, a Linux shell is added.
 Hence, the goal of the ``Windows Terminal`` is to collect and manage all shell sessions in a single program.

 Installation